 In accordance with our mission statement, we are committed to the education and development of men and women called by God to be leaders for the Church of Jesus Christ.
-Part of that mission includes being responsible for timely payments that are required by Central Seminary.
+Part of that mission includes being responsible for timely payments of student balances owed to Central Seminary.
 We appreciate the efforts of all our students to take care of their financial obligations.
 Please be assured we will work to resolve problems with any student who informs us in advance of his/her inability to meet the financial deadlines.